utdata/chj-workbench-lesson/hands-on.md

 ## What you will learn

 This is a detailed Workbench walk through of Billboard Hot 100 data that explains the steps and concepts along the way.
 It's a fun dataset.
+You may not get through the whole lesson in this short class, but you can finish it up on your own.

 You may want to review the [Basic Data Journalism Functions](https://vimeo.com/showcase/7320305) as you go along.